wp-plugins/easy-media-gallery/readme.txt

 * 10+ Lightboxes (<em>[Pro Version](http://goo.gl/3vZHHb)</em>)

 = Features =
-EM Gallery supports a wide range of media formats.
+Easy Media Gallery supports a wide range of media formats.
 Simply link to any image, video, hosted video or Youtube/Vimeo, mp3 audio or popular website, and the media will be automatically loaded into the overlay.
 Easy Media Gallery can be used to embed videos from :

 * YouTube / YouTube Playlist
 * Vimeo